pserena/2022_alpr_6/ADRs/ADR004-retry-pattern.md

 ## Rationale
 We have considered using 'retry' tactic that tries repeated reconnection attempts when network failure occurs.
 But, if we use this tactic, a laptop application has to wait and cannot do anything until a response to whether the connection is re-established successfully has been delivered.
-Therefore, for a better user experience, we choose 'circuit breaker' pattern.
-By delegating the reconnection attempts to the 'circuit breaker', the application can do other work.
+Therefore, for a better user experience, we choose 'retry' pattern.

 ## Status
 Proposed